bshort0/CrossSearchCrawler/README.md

 	python main.py report-crossover
 ```

-This command does not load any files.
+report-crossover does not load any files.
 It simply generates a crossover report of all the data currently populated in the database.

 ```shell
 	python main.py report-by-year
 ```

-This command does not load any files.
+report-by-year does not load any files.
 It simply generates a report showing how many results there were for each search query compared to years.

 ```shell
 	python main.py report-by-authors
 ```

-This command does not load any files.
+report-by-authors does not load any files.
 It simply generates a report showing the count of contributing authors for each search query.

 ```shell